quantitative-finance-warwick-2024-2025/group-project-group-2/README.md

 ![](./assets/UML.png)

+Below is a concise overview of the project’s class structure and supporting modules, as depicted in the UML diagram:

+- **Option**
-`Option.hpp` and `Option.cpp` define a base class called `Option`, representing a generic financial option.
-This class includes a constructor for initialising key parameters such as the strike price, expiry, and option type (call or put).
-It also declares a pure virtual function, `payoff()`, which computes the option's payoff at maturity.
-Additionally, the class provides accessor methods to retrieve the strike, expiry, and option type.
+  Serves as an abstract base class for financial derivatives.
+It declares core attributes such as the strike price, expiry, and option type, and provides a pure virtual function, `payoff()`, to be implemented by derived classes.

+- **LookbackOption**
-`LookbackOption.hpp` and `LookbackOption.cpp` define a derived class called `LookbackOption`, which inherits from the `Option` base class.
-A lookback option’s payoff depends on the extreme (maximum or minimum) asset prices observed during its lifetime.
-The constructor sets specific parameters such as the number of monitoring periods and whether the option has a fixed or floating strike.
-The `payoff()` function is overridden to account for these path-dependent features, and the class includes accessors to retrieve the strike type and the number of monitoring periods.
+  Inherits from `Option` and specialises the payoff logic to account for the extreme (maximum or minimum) asset price observed over the option’s lifetime.
+It introduces additional parameters, including the number of monitoring periods and whether the strike is fixed or floating.

-`PriceClass.hpp` and `PriceClass.cpp` define a `PriceClass` that employs numerical methods—specifically, Monte Carlo simulation—to price options.
-Its constructor initializes parameters such as the number of simulations, the spot price, the risk-free rate, volatility, and time to maturity.
-The core methods within this class (e.g., `calculateP_Naive`, `calculateP_Antithetic`, `calculateP_ControlVariates`, and `calculateP_StratifiedSampling`) rely on the option’s `payoff()` function to compute the payoff for each simulated path.

-`main.cpp` serves as the driver program.
-It instantiates a `LookbackOption` with the desired parameters, passes it to the `PriceClass` instance to calculate the option price, and outputs the resulting prices to the console.

-The entire codebase adheres to object-oriented programming best practices—encapsulation, inheritance, and polymorphism.
-It is well-documented and follows clear coding standards, ensuring the project is both maintainable and extensible.
+- **PriceClass**
+  Implements various Monte Carlo simulation methods (e.g., naive, antithetic, control variates, and stratified sampling) for pricing options.
+It calls the option’s `payoff()` function to compute path-dependent payoffs and ultimately determine the option price.

+- **AssetHistory and Util**
+  Provide utility functions and classes for reading, generating, and manipulating asset price data.
+These modules operate independently from the option-pricing classes but support the simulation process.

+- **Test Suite**
+  Includes test files such as `TestPriceClass`, `TestOption`, and `TestLookbackOption` that verify the correctness of each component, ensuring robust functionality across the entire codebase.

+Overall, this design fosters modularity and extensibility: each class or module focuses on a specific task — whether it is payoff calculation, simulation, or data handling — while the test suite and analysis scripts ensure correctness and facilitate deeper investigation of pricing behaviour.